-Although buying life insurance (level term or permanent) for your parents is not a pleasant experience, it may be a necessary one.
+Although buying life insurance for your parents (term or permanent) is not something you look forward to, it may be necessary.
 If for no other reason, making sure your parents have a life insurance policy in place, will help alleviate your worries about taking care of their burial and final expenses.

 If your parents still have outstanding debts, a life insurance policy will also help guarantee the estate can pay the debts upon their death.

 When it comes to buying life insurance for your mother and/or father, you will have to display to the insurance company what is referred to as "insurable interest".
 Put simply, insurable interest is a requirement that shows that you will suffer some sort of financial loss in the event of your parents death.